 The Special Collections Research Center is a world-class repository of primary source materials (original manuscripts, letters, photographs, hand-drawn maps) on early American history.
 The Center is also home to the Warren Burger Collection.

 But Swem is just the beginning.
-More subject-specific research materials are available at four campus branch libraries (Business, Chemistry, Music and Physics) as well as the other full W&M libraries:
+More subject-specific research materials are available at the other campus libraries: